Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

 Where I picked up my bad thinking habits from…

-My father has bouts of schizophrenia and spent a lot of my childhood sectioned.
+My father who separated from my mother when I was very young, had bouts of schizophrenia and spent a lot of my childhood sectioned.

 The point is I probably formed a lot of my unhealthy thinking habits during this time and they stayed with me until I decide to change them.